CompilerErrorRBX/Alpha-Changelogs/Current Changelog.md

 ### ❗ `Change` Updated Axe/Fire Axe animation set.

 ### ❗ `Change` Explosions now do 6x more damage to vehicles.

+### ❗ `Change` Updated item models
+- Shoes, Sneakers, and Boots all got new models
+- Large medkit got a new model

 ________

 ## 🐛 Bugfixes